NUS-Class-Bot/student01S/readme.md

 3. **Testing Phase:** After setting up the basic skeleton for the bot, we decided to test it unofficially during some tutorials.
 This was mainly to gain user feedback, understand the various test cases and discover unnoticed bugs.
 Advay tested the bot during his tutorial, and we also conducted "mock" tutorial sessions at our residential college.
 We discovered important bugs during this phase, such as the absence of a Telegram useraname for the student and also workflow errors.
 The testing phase greatly helped us in making the bot more polished and user-friendly.

 4. **Final development and scaling up the solution:** The final phase of implementing the bot involved making changes to the bot to adhere to CS1101S's needs and workflows, as well as onboarding the huge freshman/tutor base onto the bot.
 Changes involved dedicating the bot to populate only certain spreadsheets, reading tutor data from JSON files, as well as deciding which week to populate attendance for based on a JSON file which charts out the different weeks in the academic year.
-The `comment` feature was included in the bot as a liast minute addition, so tutors of CS1101S can comment their students on the Studio sessions.
+The `comment` feature was included in the bot so tutors of CS1101S can comment their students on the Studio sessions.
 The `feedback` method to garner user feedback for the bot was also implemented during this phase.
+The `attendance_studio` and `attendance_reflection` features were implemented to allow students to check their own attendance records for studio and reflection sessions, respectively.
+This was necessary as the students cannot be given access to the entire Google Spreadsheet because of PDPA concerns.
 This phase is still ongoing, and we provide constant support to the tutors/students who face problems using the bot.

 ## Problems & Solutions